-- Chief Constable for Gwent: and - Gwent Police Pension Fund.
+- Chief Constable of Gwent Police; and

+- Gwent Police Pension Fund

-for the year ended 31 March 2020 under the Public Audit (Wales) Act 2004.
+- for the year ended 31 March 2021 under the Public Audit (Wales) Act 2004.

-The Chief Constable for Gwent's financial statements comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet, and the related notes, including a summary of significant accounting policies.
+The Chief Constable for Gwent Police financial statements comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet and the related notes, including a summary of significant accounting policies.

 Gwent Police Pension Fund's financial statements comprise the Fund Account and the Net Assets Statement and related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 based on International Financial Reporting Standards (IFRSs).
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.
 In my opinion the financial statements:

-- give a true and fair view of the financial position of the Chief Constable for Gwent and the Gwent Police Pension Fund as at 31 March 2020 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+- give a true and fair view of the financial position of Chief Constable of Gwent Police and the Gwent Police Pension Fund as at 31 March 2021 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.